nlaq/FILM/README.md

 **On Mac OS**

-You may probably nedd to give permissions settings, privacy and security.
+The release is for apple silicon, you may probably need to give permissions: settings, privacy and security.
 After that you can copy the app file to your applications folder.

 **On Linux**

-Copy the .desktop file to ~/.local/share/applications/ or /usr/share/applications/ and the release binary to ~/.local/bin or /usr/bin
+Only AArch64.
+AppImage file, download, give permission to execute and double click.

 **Build**

-To compile the app, just use cargo build.

-Thanks to DNGLab, an Exiftool.
+For other platforms (x86, etc) compile the app.
+Install cargo, go to the code folder on terminal: cargo build --release.

 **Use**

 To add/remove lenses and config dng convertion, check the edit menu.

+Thanks to DNGLab, an Exiftool.